leebhoram/OnlineLearningGround/README.md

 OnlineLearningGround (OLG) is a MATLAB program with c++ mex files for demonstrating a non-holonomic ground vehicle motion computation up to the scale via ground predicction/classification on the KITTI benchmark dataset.
 FOr details of the algorithm, please refer to the following related publication:

-B. Lee, K. Daniilidis,and Daniel D. Lee,Online self-supervised monocular visual odometry for ground vehicles, ICRA '15.
+B. Lee, K. Daniilidis, and Daniel D. Lee (2015) [Online self-supervised monocular visual odometry for ground vehicles, IEEE ICRA '15](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7139928).

 If you find this software useful or if you use this software for your research, we would be happy if you cite this publication.